-When identity verification for a participant fails, a message will be displayed within the EIV system and no income information will be displayed.
+When identity verification for a resident fails, a message will be displayed within the EIV system and no income information will be displayed.

-COC will identify participants whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.
+COC will identify residents whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.

-COC will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the participant.
-When COC determines that discrepancies exist due toas a result of COC errors such as spelling errors or incorrect birth dates, the errors will be corrected it will correct the errors promptly.
+COC will attempt to resolve discrepancies by obtaining appropriate documentation from the tenant.
+When the PHA determines that discrepancies exist as a result of PHA errors, such as spelling errors or incorrect birth dates, it will correct the errors promptly.